 - If you find a bird that appears to have died of one of these bird diseases, place it in a double plastic bag and into the garbage while wearing gloves.

 - Always clean your feeders often.
-If sick birds come to your feeder, minimize the risk of infecting other birds by cleaning the area thoroughly.
-You may need to take down your feeders for a week or so to encourage the sick birds to leave the area.
+If sick birds visit, minimize the risk of infecting other birds by cleaning the area quickly and thoroughly.
+You may need to take down your feeders for a week or so.
+This will encourage the sick birds to leave the area.
 Learn how to clean hummingbird feeders.

 Next, learn everything you need to know about bird flu — including whether an outbreak means you should take down your feeders.